chocolateboy/pmsencoder/README.md

 # Tips

 * To work around the PMS [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=759) that causes web video playback to be delayed for ~40s, uncheck "HTTP Engine V2" in the PMS "General Configuration" tab.
 This can also be done by setting `http_engine_v2 = false` in PMS.conf.
+Then restart PMS.

 # Troubleshooting <a name="Troubleshooting"></a>